Father of girl who drew anti-war art extradited to Russia

-The father of a a Russian girl sent to an orphanage after drawing an antiwar sketch at school has been extradited from Belarus back to Russia, a human rights group reported Wednesday.
+The father of a Russian girl sent to an orphanage after drawing an anti-war sketch at school has been extradited from Belarus back to Russia, a human rights group reported Wednesday.
 He faces two years in prison there.

 Alexei Moskalyov fled house arrest just before his sentencing hearing last month in the town of Yefremov, south of Moscow.
 He was detained in Belarus two days later.
 According to the Belarusian human rights center Viasna, when visitors tried to find Moskalyov in a Belarussian prison on Wednesday, they were told he had been extradited to Russia.